How to Become a Cybercrime Investigator [+ Salary & Career Guide]

 • Cloud computing experience

-• Exposure to software development lifecycle
+• Exposure to the software development lifecycle

 Cybercrime Investigator Soft Skills